 Chicago-Kent College of Law is the second-oldest law school in Illinois.
 When it joined the university in 1969, Illinois Institute of Technology became the first major institute of technology to include law among its disciplines.

-Chicago-Kent offers programs leading to the degrees of Juris Doctor, Master of Laws, and Doctor of the Science of Law, and participates in joint-degree programs with Stuart School of Business and the University of Illinois-Chicago.
+Chicago-Kent offers programs leading to the degrees of Juris Doctor and Master of Laws, and participates in joint-degree programs with Stuart School of Business and the University of Illinois-Chicago.

 3137 S. Federal St.